Warminster Line: Potential for expansion beyond Warminster

 In a 1991 report, the Delaware Valley Regional Planning Commission ranked the line between Warminster and New Hope as having "medium potential" for reuse based on projected growth in population and employment in the region.
 It noted that SEPTA considered the line a "long range transit opportunity corridor."

 Stations

 The Warminster Line includes the following stations north of the Center City Commuter Connection; stations indicated with gray background area closed.

 Ridership

-Between FY 2008–FY 2018 yearly ridership on the Warminster Line has ranged between 2.3–2.7 million.
+Between FY 2013–FY 2019 yearly ridership on the Warminster Line ranged between 2.3 and 2.7 million before collapsing during the COVID-19 pandemic.